pxp888/quickfinder/README.md

 # QuickFinder
 ## What is it?
-This is a simple file explorer that looks ahead in the directory tree so you can instantly search and find what you're looking for.
+This is a simple file explorer that looks ahead in the directory tree so you can **_instantly_** search and find what you're looking for.
 No need to click your way through when you know where you're going.
 There are also some other features:
 * Sort by size, including directory sizes.
 * Full drag and drop, copy-paste compatibility with explorer.
 * File previews for images and text files.
 (More formats coming later.)
+* QuickFinder only searches filenames, so it is actually worse than using the normal file explorer, but it is **_much_** faster and starts searching as soon as you type.
+It also employs fuzzy search so you can be a little wrong if you don't remember filenames exactly.

 ```mermaid
 graph LR